lammps/lammps/doc/src/package.rst

    not, the last one invoked will take precedence, for all packages.
    Also note that if the :doc:`-sf hybrid intel omp command-line switch <Run_options>` is used, it invokes a "package intel" command, followed by a
    "package omp" command, both with a setting of *Nthreads* = 0.
 Likewise for a hybrid suffix for gpu and omp.
+Note that KOKKOS also supports setting the number of OpenMP threads from the command line using the "-k on" :doc:`command-line switch <Run_options>`.
+The default for KOKKOS is 1 thread per MPI task, so any other number of threads should be explicitly set using the "-k on" command-line switch (and this setting should be consistent with settings from any other packages used).

 Optional keyword/value pairs can also be specified.
 Each has a default value as listed below.